Ms. Marvel (miniseries): Music

 Composer Laura Karpman worked on the score for the series for five months, from February to July 2022.
 She previously composed for What If...? and had been hired to score The Marvels.
-Karpman said she immersed herself in Khan's "rich musical heritage", and wanted to give the character "the kind of dignity and presence of every other major Marvel superhero" while acknowledging her cultural background.
+Karpman said she immersed herself in Kamala's "rich musical heritage", and wanted to give the character "the kind of dignity and presence of every other major Marvel superhero" while acknowledging her cultural background.
 She worked closely with Amanat, who had specific ideas she wanted for the music of the series, while also recommending a violinist to Karpman to achieve certain "unique sounds".

-Approaching Khan's theme, Karpman looked to incorporate a traditional orchestra with South Asian musical elements, ensure that it was "hip, driven by contemporary beats, dhol beats, tabla beats, or both" since the character was a teenager.
+Approaching Kamala's theme, Karpman looked to incorporate a traditional orchestra with South Asian musical elements, ensure that it was "hip, driven by contemporary beats, dhol beats, tabla beats, or both" since the character was a teenager.
 The South Asian elements were achieved by a number of artists who played the sarangi, sursringar, bansuri, and mridangam, recording remotely in India and Pakistan, alongside featured soloists, violinist Raaginder and vocalist Ganavya Doraiswamy.
 Karpman was impressed with the improvisation by these artists, believing those takes had "the most interesting stuff" in them over the ones with just the themes she had provided for them to play.
 These sounds were combined with a 70-piece orchestra that recorded every week at Synchron Stage Vienna, along with other production and processing elements; an eight-voice choir of South Asian singers added for the fifth episode score.
-Other themes created by Karpman included one for Khan's bangle and one for her heritage, and a love theme for Aisha and Hasan, among others.
+Other themes created by Karpman included one for Kamala's bangle and one for her heritage, and a love theme for Aisha and Hasan, among others.
 Karpman's score was released digitally by Marvel Music and Hollywood Records in two volumes: music from the first three episodes was released on June 22, and music from the last three was released on July 13.
 Karpman's "Ms. Marvel Suite" was released as a single on June 7.

 Ms. Marvel also features a number of existing songs, with Ali believing music was an integral part of adapting the character to the screen.
 She credited Amanat for having a strong vision of which songs were needed and should be used.
-Amanat called Ms. Marvel a "great platform" to showcase South Asian music, with the selections being a blend in a similar way to Khan.
+Amanat called Ms. Marvel a "great platform" to showcase South Asian music, with the selections being a blend in a similar way to Kamala.

 All music composed by Laura Karpman except where noted.